I have been blogging for around 4 years now and it’s only been in the last 2 years that I have really taken my blog seriously.

 I always thought I had to write every single blog post from scratch or people would get bored of the repetitiveness.

-I also thought the same of social media but if one of my Reels goes viral, I can post the same Reel again a couple of months later and it makes no difference.
+I also thought the same about social media but if one of my Reels goes viral, I can post the same Reel again a couple of months later and it makes no difference.
 People still like it and comment.

-If content is well received and written, why not publish it again?
+If the content is well received and written, why not publish it again?
 There are approximately 409 million people who view more than 20 billion blog pages every month!
 That is a lot of eyes eager to read blog posts and 99.9% of potential readers have not read your blog post before.